-7.1 This section covers the activities and timescales for the creation, submission to The Committee and publication of the ISMM by the ISE.

-7.1.1 The ISE will use appropriate methodologies (ISMM) for the calculation of the ISM 7.1.2 The ISE will justify the appropriateness of these methodologies within the ISMM 7.1.3 The draft ISMM will be published on [date] so that Code Parties are able to provide commentary and consult

-- 7.1.4 methodologies will be lead by principles of - impartiality, emissions reduction. - accuracy, and - best outcomes for end-consumers. - 7.1.5 costs for methodologies will justified 7.1.5.1 Cost Benefit Analysis will be undertaken and consulted within the Committee 7.1.5.2 The cost of creating the ISMM will be considered as part of the tender process
+- 7.1 This section covers the activities and timescales for the creation, submission to The Committee and publication of the ISMM by the ISE. - 7.1.1 The ISE will use appropriate methodologies (ISMM) for the calculation of the ISM 7.1.2 The ISE will justify the appropriateness of these methodologies within the ISMM 7.1.3 The draft ISMM will be published on [date] so that Code Parties are able to provide commentary and consult. - 7.1.4 methodologies will be lead by principles of: - impartiality, - emissions reduction, - accuracy, and - best outcomes for end-consumers. - 7.1.5 costs for methodologies will justified - 7.1.5.1 if necessary, Cost Benefit Analysis will be undertaken and consulted within the Stakeholder Panel and escalated to the UNCC if appropriateCommittee 7.1.5.2 The cost of creating the ISMM will be considered as part of the tender process - 7.1.5.2 The cost of creating the ISMM will be considered as part of the tender process 7.1.5.3 where those costs are materially above those stipulated with their contract (for example, if the ISE would like to perform direct measurement of methane content) this will need to be escalated to the UNCC.

+Formatted: Font color: Auto

-8. Creation of ISM
+8. Creation of ISSM